denko-rb/arduino-yaml-board-maps/README.md

 ### How to identify the board?

 Along with the maps inside the `yaml` folder, there is `BoardMap.cpp`.
 Include that in a sketch, and it will `#define BOARD_MAP`, based on your board selection in Arduino.
-The value of `BOARD_MAP` is the YAML filename for the board, minus the `.yml` extension.
+The value of `BOARD_MAP` is the filename for that board's map, minus the `.yml` extension.

 ### Why map the pins?

-Set up a function for the board to tell a remote machine its `BOARD_MAP` The remote machine loads it form the collection of maps, then uses the map to translate pin identifiers to integers, before sending instructions back to the board, or receiving messages from it.
+If the sketch tells a remote machine its `BOARD_MAP`, the map can be loaded from its file.
+From there, the remote machine uses it to translate between pin identifiers and integers, before sending instructions to the board, or receiving messages from it.

 This is the exact use case this was deisgned for, in support of the [dino](https://github.com/austinbv/dino) Ruby gem.
-It provides a more intuitive user interface for Ruby users, and simplifies the Arduino sketch, so it only has to deal with pins referred to as integers.
+It allows more intuitive pin referencing in Ruby, while simplifying the Arduino sketch so it only handles pins as integers.

 ## Supported Arduino Cores